hadong1502/HMAX_illusion/README.md

-This is the repo for a project done at NEUR240, Biological and Artificial Intelligence, with title:
+This is the repo for a project done at NEUR240, Biological and Artificial Intelligence (Harvard, Spring 2025), with title:

 # Is HMAX, a biologically plausible model, subject to the Müller–Lyer illusion?